 212.396.6084 | email@example.com

-B.A.
-Psychology with Honors and Women’s and Gender Studies, The College of New Jersey
+B.A., Psychology and Women’s and Gender Studies, The College of New Jersey

 Rachel is a doctoral student in Basic and Applied Social Psychology at the Graduate Center at the City University of New York.
 She examines individual and social factors that influence sexual and reproductive health and well-being, with a focus on stigmatized identities and conditions.
 Generally, her research interests include sexual decision-making, feminist identity, LGBTQ health, menstrual stigma, and body image.

-Rachel is currently a team leader for three projects addressing the following research questions: 1) How does feminist identity influence women’s academic achievement and leadership?
-2) What are the pathways through which people in ethically non-monogamous and monogamous relationships engage in different sexual health practices? and 3) How do experiences of menstrual stigma influence women’s cognitive functioning and affect?
+Rachel is currently a team leader for two projects addressing the following research questions: 1) How does feminist identity influence women’s academic achievement and leadership? and 2) How do the intersectional identities of women who have sex with women impact their health care needs and experiences?

 212.396.6084 | email@example.com